yackx/c64/README.md

 make TARGET=programs/sprites/many run
 ```

-Programs in this repository are located at `$c000` by convention or benefit from BASIC upstart.
+Programs in this repository are located at `$c000` by convention or use BASIC upstart for convenience.

 - If the program contains a Program Counter (PC) directive, for instance `*=$c000`, type `SYS 49152` to run it from BASIC.
 - If the program includes `common/upstart.a`, a [neat trick](common/upstart.a) will cause the asm program to run with `RUN`.
 Thanks to Vice `-autostart` option, the emulator will automatically load and run the program.

 Note: the `Makefile` will automatically detect the PC directive and adjust the disassembler command accordingly.

+The `Makefile` will look for a local `Makefile` in the target directory.
+If found, it will be invoked.
+This allows for instance to add files to the generic disk image.

 ![C64 rules intro screen](/demo/c64-rules.gif)